edelstone/actionverb.com/core-beliefs.md

 making authority to every person in our organization, we’d better make sure that every single employee has the data they need to make the best decisions possible.

-**We believe in boldly proclaiming who we are.**  That's why we share these core beliefs with you.
-It's also why we picked Orange and Green as our company colors and put a giant wrench at the top of this page.
-We see ourselves as builders and on some deep level, we like that our webpage reminds us of a road construction site.

 ## On Working From Home